jeremytrips/django_base_project/README.md

 Field can surely be added in the user/models.py file

-As the authentication parameters have changed we have implemented new permissions:
+As the authentication parameters have changed we implemented new permissions:
-- IsEmailVerified: Check wether the user have verified his email
+- IsEmailVerified: Check whether the user has verified his email
-- IsAccouneVisible: Check whether the user is in ghost mode.
-You may want to disbale some functionalities for those users.
+- IsAccountVisible: Check whether the user is in ghost mode.
+You may want to disable some functionalities for those users.
 - IsActive: That boolean is set to false when user decide to delete his account.

 By default, for more security, the permission classes are: